mboysan/ceng546-simulation/README.md

 I have also created a detailed class diagram for the project.
 It can be found under ./docs/class_diagram/ folder.

 #### License
+Let me state that I do not own the rights of the assets "asset_logo.png" and "asset_map.jpg" located in the ./source/ directory.
+If anyone who claims the rights of these assets requests me to remove them I will do it immidiately.
+Therefore, please do not redistribute them.
-The project is licensed under the MIT License.
+Other than that, the source code of the project is licensed under the MIT License.